nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_carrier/README.rst

 nRF9160: LwM2M carrier
 ######################

-The LwM2M carrier sample demonstrates how to run the **LwM2M carrier** library (liblwm2m_carrier) in an application in order to connect to the operator LwM2M network.
+The LwM2M carrier sample demonstrates how to run the :ref:`liblwm2m_carrier_readme` library in an application in order to connect to the operator LwM2M network.

 Requirements
 ************